-Wheel or Arm-Action Pitching Machine?
-By admin | Published on December 2, 2019April 14, 2020 A Pitching Machine Review: Arm Action vs Wheel Based Throwing Machines This is a pitching machine review of the 2 main styles by which the pitching machine throws the balls.
-Wheel Design “Wheel design” machines either uses 1, 2, or 3 spinning wheels to propel the ball.
-Generally the more wheels, the wider variety of pitches that machine can throw, such as curves, sliders, forkballs etc. Arm Action “Arm-action” machines from the Master Pitch company use a steel arm which rotates around to hurl the ball.
-The advantage of these machines is the batter’s ability to see the ball for a longer period of time, and work on timing as it’s released from the arm.
-The draw-back of arm-action machines is that they can only throw fastballs, no “junk” pitches.
-Wheel pitching machines can also allow batter’s to practice timing, but look for a machine with a long & highly visible “entry chute”, so there is a longer period of time between when the operator releases the ball and it’s projected from the machine.
-Iron Mike Arm Throwing Machines Compare Pitching Machines Jugs Wheel Machines Look for pitching machines that make minimal noise.
-Machines with apparent sounds during the ball release cause batter’s to key on the sounds to prepare to shift their weight, and we all know those noises won’t exist in game conditions, so your batter is being programmed to focus on the wrong cues.
-If needed ear-plugs could be worn to prevent un-natural conditioning.
-We recommended buying from one of the main 5 pitching machine manufacturers.
-Yes there are alternatives, but these companies have proven track records for many years, and stand behind their products.
-We hope other companies emerge to compete which will only make the industry better, but until then we can’t recommend other manufacturers because we realize how much usage machines receive, and it’s imperative to use a machine with year’s of prototyping under it’s belt, a high quality motor & great mechanics.
-Look for pitching machines that throw a variety of types of balls, such as synthetic PVC, dimpled, & leather.
-Your batter will eventually want to practice using leather balls, but dimpled balls are good for practice environments and can be safer for younger inexperienced players.
-Always uses the manufacturer’s balls or get a referral from them on the optimal ball for their machines, which have been calibrated to pitch a certain density ball at maximum speed & performance.
-When you have selected your type of balls for a machine, always use 100% the same balls in that machine.
-Never mix & match dimpled & leather, or various manufacturers.
-The speed & pitch location can be significantly different & cause a safety hazard.
+Wheel or Arm Action | Pitching Machine Review By admin | Published on December 2, 2019August 26, 2021 Trying to decide which pitching machine fits your needs?
+Let us help with our review of the two main throwing styles, wheel design and arm action, commonly used by these machines.
+Wheel Design Wheel design pitching machines use either one, two, or three spinning wheels to propel the ball.
+Generally, a higher amount of wheels increases the variety of pitch types (curves, sliders, and forkballs, for example).
+Arm Action Arm action pitching machines from Master Pitch use a rotating, steel arm to hurl the ball.
+This allows batters to see the ball for a longer period of time, which benefits players who are practicing timing.
+However, arm action pitching machines only throw fastballs.
+Timing Practice Tip: When shopping for an arm action machine, look for one with a long and highly-visible entry chute.
+This gives batters longer periods of time between the release of balls.
+Iron Mike Arm Throwing Machines Compare Pitching Machines Jugs Wheel Machines Whatever type of pitching machines you decide to buy, be sure to look for those that provide minimal sound.
+Batters often shift their weight when they hear the machine’s signals, which won’t be present during games.
+If a loud machine is the only option, use ear plugs to block the noise and prevent unnatural conditioning.
+Additional Tips It’s imperative to use a machine with a high quality motor and great mechanics.
+Therefore, we recommended buying from one of the five leading pitching machine manufacturers.
+Yes, there are alternatives, but these companies have proven track records and stand behind their products.
+Look for pitching machines that throw a variety ball types, such as synthetic PVC, dimpled, and leather.
+Your batter will eventually want to use leather balls, but dimpled balls are good for practice environments and can be safer for younger, inexperienced players.
+Always use the manufacturer’s balls or get a referral from them on the optimal ball for their machines, which are calibrated to pitch a certain density ball at maximum speed and performance.
+Once you have selected your particular type of balls for a machine, use the same type in that machine 100% of the time.
+Never mix and match dimpled, leather, or synthetic PVC.
+The speed and pitch location can be significantly different, causing a safety hazard.
 Iron Mike | Soft-Toss | Jugs | Baseball | Softball | Combo | Accessories We hope this pitching machine review was useful!